sst/guide/_chapters/add-a-create-note-api.md

 {
   "body": "{\"content\":\"hello world\",\"attachment\":\"hello.jpg\"}",
   "requestContext": {
-    "authorizer": {
-      "claims": {
+    "identity": {
-        "sub": "USER-SUB-1234"
+      "cognitoIdentityId": "USER-SUB-1234"
     }
   }
 }
-}
 ```

 You might have noticed that the `body` and `requestContext` fields are the ones we used in our create function.
-In this case the `sub` field is just a string we are going to use as our `userId`.
+In this case the `cognitoIdentityId` field is just a string we are going to use as our `userId`.
 We can use any string here; just make sure to use the same one when we test our other functions.

 And to invoke our function we run the following in the root directory.